 Spotlight highlights the work of early-career artists with generous support from the Jerome Foundation.
 From April 4th through 6th, you can catch Gibney’s first Spotlight Artist of 2019, Omari Mizrahi (Ousmane Wiles), dancing in the world premiere of his work Crossroads.
 Born in Senegal, Omari began his movement training in West African dance.
 Since moving to New York, Omari has furthered his engagement with African dance, serving as the assistant director to his mother’s African dance company, while also falling in love with and teaching other styles like vogue, hip-hop and contemporary.
 Now, Omari continues to integrate these various styles into his choreographic work and shared his first piece Sila Djiguba (Path of Hope) under the company name Les Ballet Afrik at Harlem Stage in May 2018.
 In this interview with and transcribed by Gibney’s Curatorial Associate Dani Cole, Omari discusses the inspirations for his new work and how he and his company are navigating the New York dance scene through their ongoing process together.

-Pictured: Omari Mizrahi, Photo courtesy of Omari Mizrahi.
+Pictured: Omari Mizrahi, Photo by CPGN Photography.

 Dani: Crossroads, your new work in process at Gibney, is inspired by obstacles in life.
 Tell me about the conversations you’ve had with your dancers about the obstacles you face.

 Omari: Among ourselves in the cast, we have discussed relationships—whether healthy or unhealthy relationships–and how we can clearly identify various relationships to help ourselves understand them.
 Relationships are key in Crossroads.
 We move through abusive relationships, community circles, mentorship and friend support.
 We ask ourselves, “How can we, through dance, build a depiction of abuse and then articulate how to leave an abusive relationship with the support of others?”